 Conversion rate can be calculated by dividing the number of conversions by the number of visits to your website or landing page.

-Another valuable website metric to track is Goal Completion, which can also be referred to as a conversion.
-This website performance metric lets you know how many users complete a defined goal on your website.
-Goals can be tied to sales, as well as specific objectives like filling out a form or signing up for an email list.
+Another valuable website metric to track is Conversions, previously called Goal Completions in Universal Analytics.
+This performance metric lets you know how many users complete a defined goal/s.
+Conversions can be tied to sales, as well as specific objectives like filling out a form or signing up for an email list.

-Tracking the number of goal completions on your website will indicate whether users are completing your defined goals, i.e., making a sale, therefore becoming a customer.
-If your visitors aren’t completing your defined goals, you can evaluate your pages to see how to improve.
+Tracking the number of conversions on your website will indicate whether users are completing your defined goals, i.e., making a sale, therefore becoming a customer.
+If your visitors aren’t completing your defined conversions, you can evaluate your pages to see how to improve.

 Overall, you’ll want to optimise the number of conversions to help support your conversion rate.